algorandfoundation/TEALScript/pages/types/tuples.md

 ## Array Referencing

-It is important to know that TEALScript currently passes arrays by **value**, whereas JavaScript engines typically pass arrays by **references**
+It is important to know that TEALScript currently passes arrays by **value**, whereas JavaScript engines typically pass arrays by **references**.

+This behavior is expected to change by 1.0 release.

 ### Example